Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Lettuce?

-Lettuce can be a great companion because it grows quickly and can provide ground cover which reduces weed growth around your mustard plants.
+Lettuce can be a great companion because it grows quickly and acts as ground cover.
+This stops weeds from growing too much around your mustard plant.

 Growing Lettuce

-Soil: Loose, well drained soil rich in organic matter.
+Soil: Loose, well drained soil that is rich in organic matter.

 Location: Partial shade to full sun.